trustedci/OSCRP/assets/Workflow.md

 *Asset Type:*  Intangible & Human

-The process by which science ia achived within a project.
+The process by which science ia achieved within a project.

 ![Workflow](../diagrams/Workflow.png)